-Mission: To promote and enhance community capacity to improve their livelihoods and sustainably manage their natural resources
+To promote and enhance community capacity to improve their livelihoods and sustainably manage their natural resources.

 A number of basic values and principles underlie all of the work that UCRT carries out.
-These are reflected in our six core programmes:
+These are reflected in our six core programs:

-Community Capacity Building: UCRT trains village councils on good governance, book-keeping, financial management and conflict resolution.
-They train village assemblies on land acts, village land acts, local government reform programme, and current government laws and policies.
+- Community Capacity Building: UCRT trains village councils on good governance, book-keeping, financial management and conflict resolution.
+They train village assemblies on land acts, village land acts, local government reform program, and current government laws and policies.

 - Lobbying and Advocacy: UCRT works to influence policy and lawmakers realize community needs.
 They are involved in building community leadership constituency at the grassroots level, and prioritize gender mainstreaming and women empowerment through equal representation.